PelionIoT/mbed-connector-api-python/README.md

 #### Debug
 This module uses the logging module.
 To enable more robust debugging initialize your object instance and then use the `.debug(True)` method to enable more robust debugging of the module

-### Requirements
+### Tests
-This module uses the `requests` library.
-If you do not have it installed please install it.
+This module uses the `nose` test framework.
+You can install it by running `pip install nose` , then running `nosetests` in the top level directory for this project.
+Currently tests are desiged to test a hard coded endpoint.
+You will need to change the endpoint name and API Token in the test files in the `mbed_connector_api/tests` directory.

 ### License
 Apache 2.0